I am not that guy

 I've been to war zones - Vietnam as a soldier and Iraq as a freelance correspondent - and I can tell you that no matter how painful a legal dispute might be, it's nothing like war... or a boxing match... or any other conflict where pure aggression matters.
 A trial lawyer's primary tools are reason, good advice, spoken words and documents.
 Your lawyer will never "fight" for you.
 The most powerful weapons a litigation lawyer will ever use for your benefit are intelligence, eloquence, persistence and integrity.

-I spent more than 40 years as a civil litigation lawyer: as a senior partner in a prominent full-service firm and as managing partner in a litigation boutique.
-Lately I have limited my work to litigation support engagements: helping to prepare for trials and depositions; drafting eloquent briefs and narrative pleadings; and managing discovery.
+I have spent more than 40 years as a civil litigation lawyer: as a senior partner in a prominent full-service firm and as managing partner in a litigation boutique.
+Lately I have also worked with other firms as co-counsel and "of counsel" trying cases; helping to prepare for trials; taking depositions; drafting eloquent briefs and narrative pleadings; and managing discovery.

 I specially deploy my experience as a journalist, writer and publisher in preparing "Position Papers" that are based on rigorous file reviews, site visits, research and interviews - all of which result in persuasive, well-documented settlement brochures... that can easily morph into motion and pre-trial memoranda.